 ‣Improve adherence to treatment

-‣Increase in patients’ and caregivers’ knowledge of cancer and its treatment
+‣Increase in patients’ and care partners’ knowledge of cancer and its treatment

-‣Improved patient and caregiver satisfaction with quality of care
+‣Improved patient and care partner satisfaction with quality of care

 ‣Improved patient compliance with treatment